mikevgb/libasm/README.md

 # libasm

-* Must be 64 buts ASM
+* Must be 64 bits ASM
 * Can't do inline ASM
 * Must compile with nasm
 * Must use Intel syntax